AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-converting-issue-to-project-missing-error-message.md

 >
 >This issue was fixed on September 1, 2022.

-When converting an issue to a project using a template and an error is encountered, the user is shown a page with the message "The Project no longer exists" instead of the correct error message that explains the cause of the failed conversion.
+When converting an issue to a project using a template and an error is encountered, the user is shown a page with the message "[!UICONTROL The Project no longer exists]" instead of the correct error message that explains the cause of the failed conversion.

 **Workaround**